EricMFink/ProfessionalResponsibility/_rules/NC_RPC_Section3.md

 Amended Eff.
 November 16, 2006; October 1, 2003; February 27, 2003.

-# RULE 3.5 IMPARTIALITY AND DECORUM OF THE TRIBUNAL
+# Rule 3.5 — Impartiality and Decorum of the Tribunal

 (a) A lawyer representing a party in a matter pending before a tribunal shall not: